Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

 • Place a large heavy-bottomed pot over medium heat.
 After it has preheated, add the Italian sausage, breaking it up as it browns.
 Once it is broken up, add in the carrots, celery, onion, garlic, and crushed red pepper flakes.
 Season with salt and pepper.
-Continue cooking until the meat is fully cooked through and the vegetables have softened, about five to seven minutes.
+Continue cooking until the meat is fully cooked through and the vegetables have softened, about 5 to 7 minutes.

 1 pound ground Italian pork, 2 medium carrots, 2 celery ribs, 1 medium yellow onion, 3 garlic cloves, 1 teaspoon kosher salt, 1/4 teaspoon black pepper, 1/4 teaspoon crushed red pepper flakes

-• Add in the tomato sauce, crushed tomatoes, chicken stock, dried basil, dried oregano, and dried parsley.
+• Add in the tomato sauce, crushed tomatoes, chicken broth, dried basil, dried oregano, and dried parsley.

-15 ounces tomato sauce, 28 ounces crushed tomatoes, 3 cups chicken stock, 1 tablespoon dried oregano, 1/2 tablespoon dried parsley, 1 tablespoon dried basil
+15 ounces tomato sauce, 28 ounces crushed tomatoes, 4 cups chicken broth, 1 tablespoon dried oregano, 1/2 tablespoon dried parsley, 1 tablespoon dried basil

 • Bring the sauce to a boil and then add in the broken-up lasagna.
 Cook for 8 minutes or until the noodles are cooked through.